 Eastern Bank: Best Local Bank for Small Business in Massachusetts

 Eastern Bank has branches across Eastern Massachusetts, reaching into New Hampshire and Rhode Island.
-It offers a variety of checking and savings options, with most services provided free of charge.
+It offers a variety of checking and savings options, with most services provided free.
 While there are some transaction limits, the exceptional interest rates more than make up for these minor constraints.

 Why we chose it: Eastern Bank stands out as the essential local choice, widely favored across the state, and known for its impressive interest rates.